Create good titles and snippets in Search Results

 Google will sometimes use the <meta> description tag from a page to generate a search results snippet, if we think it gives users a more accurate description than would be possible purely from the on-page content.
 A meta description tag should generally inform and interest users with a short, relevant summary of what a particular page is about.
 They are like a pitch that convince the user that the page is exactly what they're looking for.
 There's no limit on how long a meta description can be, but the search result snippets are truncated as needed, typically to fit the device width.

 - Make sure that every page on your site has a meta description.
-The HTML suggestions page in Search Console lists pages where Google has detected missing or problematic meta descriptions.
+The HTML improvements page in Search Console lists pages where Google has detected missing or problematic meta descriptions.

 - Differentiate the descriptions for different pages.
 Identical or similar descriptions on every page of a site aren't helpful when individual pages appear in the web results.
 In these cases we're less likely to display the boilerplate text.
 Wherever possible, create descriptions that accurately describe the specific page.
 Use site-level descriptions on the main home page or other aggregation pages, and use page-level descriptions everywhere else.
 If you don't have time to create a description for every single page, try to prioritize your content: At the very least, create a description for the critical URLs like your home page and popular pages.